Scollaco/StreamingKit/README.md

+## Note

+This is a fork for a personal project.
+The original can be found at tumtumtum/StreamingKit

 ## StreamingKit

 StreamingKit (formally Audjustable) is an audio playback and streaming library for iOS and Mac OSX.
 StreamingKit uses CoreAudio to decompress and playback audio (using hardware or software codecs) whilst providing a clean and simple object-oriented API.